WokLibCodeClub/Hello-Python/step3/step3.md

 ## A shape of many sides

-Squares are nice, but could we change our code to get our turtle to draw a five-sided figure?
+Squares are nice, but how could we change our code to get our turtle to draw a five-sided figure?

 One obvious change is to make our loop repeat 5 times instead of 4.
 What would you change to make this happen?